THE HANDWRITING ON THE WALL

 Even if Belshazzar's court diviners could have made out the consonants of the four words on the wall, they would not have known what vowel points to give them.
 And, had they been able to correctly do that ... the actual interpretation of the meaning would have escaped them also.
 It took Daniel to do both ... and Daniel, no doubt, had been in touch with his God about it.
 He deciphered and interpreted the writing as follows:

-Belshazzar's reign as king, and also his empire, Babylon, were finished.
-Not because they were no longer great and powerful ... but because the God of Heaven had decreed it so.
-Belshazzar was aware that, at that very moment, just outside the city, the Median General, Gobryas, was besieging his city.
-But, was completely at easy in the comfort of the security of Babylon's wall?
-Babylon's great wall was a formidable bastion of defense.
-Standing three hundred feet high, it protected over fifteen square miles of the city.
+Belshazzar's reign, and also his empire, were finished.
+Not because Babylon was no longer great and powerful ... but because the God of Heaven had decreed it.
+At that very moment, just outside the city, the Median General, Gobryas, was besieging his city.
+But, Belshazzar was completely at ease in the comfort of the security of Babylon's great wall.
+Babylon's wall was a formidable bastion of defense, indeed.
+Standing three hundred feet high, it secured over fifteen square miles of the city.
 Four chariots could ride abreast on its top.
-Belshazzar probably thought, Am I not I King over all the known civilized world?
-Is not Babylon invulnerable.
-Is not my father and his battalions out subjugating any nit-picking disturbances?"
-Too bad he had never read Psalm 127:1,
+Belshazzar probably thought, Am I not King over all the known civilized world?
+Is not Babylon invulnerable?
+At this very moment, is not my father and his battalions out subjugating any nit-picking disturbance?
+Doubtless, he had never read Psalm 127:1,

 Unless the LORD builds the house, its builders labor in vain.
 Unless the LORD watches over the city, the watchmen stand guard in vain.